 Standardize on all upper- or all lower-case characters for your variable names.
 DITA is case sensitive, so it treats the following variable names as different – ph_ceo-name and PH_CEO-NAME.

-Avoid defining separate variable for singular and plural names.
-Defining the singular variable is more easy to maintain and to translate.
+Avoid defining separate variables for singular and plural names.
+Defining the singular variable is easier to maintain and translate.
 When in doubt, rewrite the sentence to work around the need for a plural variable.

 Add HTML-style comments to clarify what a variable means.